PRISM: Internally Funded Summer Research Grants

 - The proposal is the continuation of a successful project or has a high likelihood of continuing beyond the summer.

-- Name of Principal Investigator (required)
+- Name and department of Principal Investigator (required)

-- Name of co-Principal Investigator (if applicable)
+- Name and department of co-Principal Investigator (if applicable)

 - Information about any required review board approvals for project (required)